What is the purpose of a notetaker?

 What incentives are offered to notetakers?

 Most notetakers find the quality of their notes improves since they are mindful that someone else will be reviewing the notes, and therefore there is a personal benefit to the notetaker in terms of their own understanding of the lecture material.
 Notetakers also report positive feelings about being of assistance to a peer who is in need of notetaking support.
-Disability Resources recognizes there is a time commitment involved in proof reading and uploading your notes, so as a thank you for your service, we offer early course registration or a letter of recommendation.
+Accessibility and Accommodations recognizes there is a time commitment involved in proof reading and uploading your notes, so as a thank you for your service, we offer early course registration or a letter of recommendation.
 Students who sign up to be a notetaker will be notified of the specific incentives currently available.

 How do I apply to be a notetaker?